replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 There are two mechanisms for customizing host preflight checks:
 * Supplying additional host preflight checks as part of the kURL installer spec
-* Disabling the default host preflight checks Combined, these two mechanisms let you add custom host preflight checks that will run in addition to the defaults, or disable the default host preflight checks and run your own customized host preflight checks.
+* Disabling the default host preflight checks

+Combined, these two mechanisms let you add custom host preflight checks that will run in addition to the defaults, or disable the default host preflight checks and run your own customized host preflight checks.

 ## Adding Custom Host Preflight Checks

 To add custom host preflight checks to your installer, you can supply a `HostPreflight` spec in the kURL installer spec.
 Specifically, those host preflight checks can be added in the kURL installer spec under `spec.kurl.hostPreflights`.
-For more information about `HostPreflight` field,  see the [kURL add-on](/docs/add-ons/kurl) documentation.
+For more information about the `spec.kurl.hostPreflights` field, see the [kURL add-on](/docs/add-ons/kurl) documentation.
-For examples of host preflight specs, see the following sections on [reproducing the default host preflights](#reproducing-the-default-host-preflights) and [finding the add-on host preflights](#finding-the-add-on-host-preflights).
+For examples of host preflight specs, see the following sections on [reproducing the default host preflight checks](#reproducing-the-default-host-preflight-checks) and [finding the add-on host preflight checks](#finding-the-add-on-host-preflight-checks).
 These will show the host preflight specs that kURL uses by default.

 ## Excluding the Default Host Preflight Checks